 “The COE program impacted and benefited my career path by teaching me about work ethic, teamwork, and the pursuit of excellence both with myself and my students.”

 - BEd, Elementary Education

 From what program did you graduate?

-I recently graduated and completed my BEd degree from the ITE Elementary Education program’s Ka Malu O Kaiona* cohort.
+I recently graduated and completed my BEd degree from the STE Elementary Education program’s Ka Malu O Kaiona* cohort.